MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 - [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) version 9+
 - A text editor (for example, [VS Code](https://code.visualstudio.com/))
 - The [MetaMask extension](https://metamask.io/download) installed
-- Basic knowledge of TypeScript, React, React Context and React Hooks
+- Basic knowledge of TypeScript, React, React Context, and React Hooks
 - You have completed the [Creating a React dapp with local state](react-dapp-local-state.md) tutorial

 ## Steps

 ### 1. Set up the project

-This project takes a fresh approach to its structure.
-The code or last known state from previous tutorials are not used.
-Instead, this tutorial walks through steps to break the single-component structure into multiple components.
+This project introduces a new structure, independent of previous tutorials.
+Instead of reusing code or states, this tutorial guides you through breaking down the single-component structure into multiple components.

-The previous tutorial minimized steps to discover and connect to wallets; this tutorial prepares for more advanced, real-world scenarios.

-Begin by creating a new ViteJS project and adding the necessary directory structure:
+Create a new ViteJS project and add the necessary directory structure:

 ```bash
 npm create vite@latest vite-react-global-state -- --template react-ts